kjaymiller/render-engine-microblog/README.md

 # Render Engine Microblog Parser

-This is a parser To create Microblog with Render Engine.
-This is based on the Blog Custom Collection.
+This is a parser To create a microblog using Render Engine.
+This is based on the [`Blog` Custom Collection](https://github.com/kjaymiller/render_engine/blob/main/src/render_engine/blog.py).

 This follows the guidance used by [Micro.blog](https://micro.blog) which is to be a post with no title.
 Slugs by default are the slugified datetime string in `YYYYMMDDHHMMSS` format.